The VA Clinic: A Spotsylvania Success

 This project will further bolster the site area’s identity as the medical corridor of the County.
 Healthcare offices affiliated with Mary Washington Healthcare, Virginia Commonwealth University, and Children’s Hospital of Richmond as well as numerous private practices are within a 2-mile radius.
 Spotsylvania Regional Medical Center, an award winning acute care hospital, is only 3 miles away via US Route 1.

-Construction is expected to begin in the spring of 2021, and will be completed by late 2023.
 Throughout construction the County will coordinate with the developer through the Technical Review Committee (TRC.)
 The committee consists of governmental agency representatives with the responsibility of the technical review of site plans.
 This project is also considered a targeted industry, which means obtaining permits and inspections will be fast tracked and made a top priority by staff.

 This will be the largest project ever for Carnegie Management and Development Corporation, an Ohio based real estate development and management company.
 Carnegie has developed, owns and manages several million square feet of improved real estate consisting of retail, office, governmental, commercial/industrial and residential properties, as well as numerous office and medical-office properties developed for and leased to the federal government.
 It began in 1984 as a design-build company and has since expanded into a full service real estate development and management organization, with its focus on long term, asset-based growth.